Danielle-El-Murr/car-price-predictor/README.md

 While the Linear Regression model worked okay, I want to:
 - **Test different models** like **Polynomial Regression, Decision Trees, and Random Forests** to compare results.
 - **Tune hyperparameters** to see if I can improve predictions.
-- **Add more features** like car color, location, or previous owners to improve predictions.
+- **Add more features** like car model, damage, location, or previous owners to improve predictions.
-- **Deploy the model** using **Flask or Streamlit** so anyone can enter car details and get a price estimate.

 ---